Harshita989/cosmoc_project/README.md

 - JSON
 - Markdown

-### Theming
-The app supports both light and dark themes.
-Toggle using the theme button in the header.

 ### AI Responses
 The AI responses are currently simulated.
 In a production app, you would integrate with: